 Economic aspects are taken into account when weighing up the options

 The court considers economic aspects when contemplating whether there is a »good reason« under the Animal Welfare Act to inflict pain, suffering or harm on an animal.
 A purely ethically motivated judgement which completely ignores economic interests would have been desirable.
 However, that does not comply with the basic principle of weighing up interests in German constitutional law.
 This is why it was not to be expected that the Federal Administrative Court would currently go as far as we would favor.
-In principle, Article 12 (freedom to choose an occupation) and Article 14 (property) of the German Constitution mean that the interests of livestock farmers must always be taken into account in some way under German constitutional law.
+In cases like this one, Article 12 (freedom of profession) and Article 14 (right to property) of the German Constitution mean that the interests of livestock farmers must always be taken into account in some way under German constitutional law.

 The Positive Aspects of the Ruling